 Address: 289-299 Swanston St, Melbourne VIC 3000, Australia

 My first adventure here was when I had just moved into my apartment not too long ago.
 At the time I didn’t have any cooking utensils or even a fridge and needed a good breakfast to satiate me before a long day at work.
 The Daily Grind is located on a small corner just off Puckle Street.
 For a small and cute little cafe, their menu has a good range of keto breakfast options including their delicious chorizo omelette.
 It’s filled with spinach, mushroom and bocconcini cheese and then topped with cherry tomatoes and spicy chorizo.
 I love that you’re not paying for a slice of toast that you’re not actually going to eat.

 You could also go for their eggs benedict and leave out the English muffin.
 If you’re looking for a more standard lunch option, take a look at their ample range of salads and make any keto adjustments you like.
 Their garden salad with beef steak is what I’m typically ordering as the feta olive oil dressing always wins me over.

-Ask for a long black or iced long black with a dash of pouring cream and most cafes can usually accommodate.
+Ask for a long black or iced long black with a dash of pouring cream.
+A carbless cafe can usually accommodate this request.
 If it fails, they also have a great range of T2 teas which will make you feel right at home.